phac-nml/irida-next/docs-site/docs/development/front_end/accessibility.md

 ## Testing

 We use [axe-core](https://github.com/dequelabs/axe-core) for accessibility testing in our system test cases.
 You can call `assert_accessible` at any point which will run `axe-core` and report any accesibility errors found.
-Note: This is automatically called when `fill_in` or `click_button` helpers are called in the tests.
+Note: This is automatically called when `fill_in` or `visit` helpers are called in the tests.